 This perspective is so counter to diet culture that Spence says her clients are often shocked she doesn't ask them to eliminate their favorite foods, even if it's instant ramen, boxed mac and cheese or pizza.

-Instead, Spence looks for ways to make favorite foods more fulfilling and nutrient dense.
+Instead, Spence looks for ways to make favorite foods more fulfilling and nutrient-dense.
 She calls this "bulking up."
 Including protein or fiber-rich add-ons to your favorite foods can help make these dishes more nourishing and filling.
 For protein, beans, tofu and chicken are tasty, healthy additions.
 For fiber, carrots or peppers are easy toppings to a lot of dishes.

 That way, you don't have to cut something out of your life completely.
 "It's the best of both worlds," Spence says.

-Don't snub canned or frozen foods
+Don't snub canned or frozen fruit and vegetables

 Depending on where you get your health tips, you may think that vegetables are only good if they come in a bottle of cold-pressed juice.
 Of course, different variations may matter to people who want to support certain businesses or have different tastes.
 But vegetables are vegetables, no matter what.
 Anyone who tries to tell you something different is probably selling something.